citp/privacy-policy-historical/p/pa/pan/pandora.com.md

 **Vendors** : We will share your personal information with companies acting as our agents in providing our service (e.g., credit card processing, customer/support services) to you, all of whom agree to use it only for such specified purposes.
 Each vendor must also agree to keep your personal information reasonably secure and confidential in accordance with applicable laws.

 **Legally affiliated entities** : In the event that Pandora is merged with another entity, or in the event of a transfer of our assets, Site or operations, Pandora may disclose or transfer your personal information in connection with such transaction.
-In the event of such a transfer, Pandora will notify you via email or by posting a prominent notice via the Pandora Services for 30 days of any such change in ownership of Pandora resulting in a change of control of your personal information.

-**Legally compelled disclosure** : We will also disclose your personal information when required to do so by law, for example, in response to a court order or a subpoena or other legal obligation, in response to a law enforcement agency's request, or in special cases when we have reason to believe that disclosing your personal information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with (whether intentionally or unintentionally) our rights or property.
+In the event of such a transfer, Pandora will notify you via email or by posting a prominent notice via the Pandora Services for 30 days of any such change in ownership of Pandora resulting in a change of control of your personal information. **Legally compelled disclosure** : We will also disclose your personal information when required to do so by law, for example, in response to a court order or a subpoena or other legal obligation, in response to a law enforcement agency's request, or in special cases when we have reason to believe that disclosing your personal information is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with (whether intentionally or unintentionally) our rights or property and users of the Pandora Services or members of the public.

 **Bankruptcy** : You should also be aware that courts of equity, such as U.S. Bankruptcy Courts, may have the authority under certain circumstances to permit your personal information to be shared or transferred to third parties without your permission.